10 of the Best Hiking Trails in Eastern Townships (Estrie Region)

 -Best time to visit (summer hiking): we highly recommend the end of summer and early fall (August, September and October).
 The weather will be pleasant and the likelihood of being harassed by bugs is significantly reduced.
 Moreover, July is when most people in Québec take their summer holidays.

--Best time to visit (winter hiking): the winter season hiking typically runs from late November to late March.
+-The best time to visit (winter hiking): the winter season hiking typically runs from late November to late March.
 Trail conditions vary throughout the season, so be sure to check up-to-date park trail conditions.
 It is highly recommended to wear crampons/traction cleats under your shoes or boots when hiking any trail with significant elevation gain (see winter packing list above).
 In the event of large amounts of recent snowfall, you might be better off using snowshoes than hiking with boots and cleats.

-You might be interested in these pages (coming soon):
+You might be interested in these pages:

-Best National Parks for Hiking Near Montreal
+Best Hiking Trails Near Montreal

-Best Hiking Trails in the Laurentians
+Best Hiking Trails Near Mont Tremblant

 If you like our photography, you might be interested in some of the gear we use to shoot our travel and hiking destinations.